gumilastik/ofxLiveApp/readme.md

 ## SETUP

 1.	* **OSX**:
-		- Run in project dir for the first time:
+		- Install xcpretty:
           ```
           gem install xcpretty
           ```
-		- Then and every time the project structure changes:
+		- Run in the project directory for the first time (and each time the project structure changes):
           ```
           xcodebuild -project PROJECT_NAME.xcodeproj | xcpretty -r json-compilation-database --output compile_commands.json
           ```